SCIENTIFIC NAME: Ambloplites rupestris

 DISTRIBUTION: Rock bass are limited to the Tennessee River system in Alabama, but they could eventually enter the upper Tombigbee River system through the Tennessee-Tombigbee Waterway.

-HABITAT AND BIOLOGY: Most of our collection have come from small to medium streams with rubble and gravel substrates and slow to moderate current.
+HABITAT AND BIOLOGY: Most of our collections have come from small to medium streams with rubble and gravel substrates and slow to moderate current.
 Individuals linger around submerged vegetation or tree roots in pools.
 Pflieger (1975) reports that spawning occurs from April through June in Missouri.
 Although we have not observed spawning in Alabama, it probably occurs in March and April, when the shadow bass spawn.
 Primary food items include crayfishes, large aquatic insect larvae, and small fishes (Probst et al., 1984).
 Redmon and Krumholz (1978) report that rock bass have a maximum life span of eight years.

 REMARKS: Rock bass are an excellent small-stream game fish, particularly when caught with ultralight spinning gear or a fly rod.